ChrisFairless/climada_calc_api/README.md

 ## Usage

 All endpoints are available through [localhost:8000/rest/vtest/](localhost:8000/rest/vtest/) (assuming you're running on your local machine).
 At the moment only these test endpoints are functioning (and even then, not all of them).
+They all return the same sample datasets for Haiti, regardless of the query or job details submitted.

 Documentation is generated at [127.0.0.1:8000/rest/vtest/docs/](localhost:8000/rest/vtest/docs) (assuming you're running on a local host).
 This is the best way to find out what's available to you!

+The API is asynchronous, meaning that endpoints that get climate data have POST methods to submit a job, and GET methods to access the job status and results.

+See the documentation for details about the relevant schema.
+An endpoint's POST method will take multiple parameters in its body that define a piece of desired data.
+The endpoint returns a job schema, including status information, as well as the URL to poll for results.
+The GET method, along with the job ID as a query parameter, will return the job's status.
+When the job is complete, it will also contain a response parameter, formatted according the that endpoint's response schema.
+Often this will include a URL that will be used to download relevant images or files.

 In particular
-- the `/rest/vtest/map/hazard/climate`, `/rest/vtest/map/exposure`, `/rest/vtest/map/impact/climate` endpoints will return sample data for mapping different elements of risk (always for Haiti - change the country by editing the file `scripts/generate_sample_data.py` in the repository and deleting any existing outputs in the mounted volume)
+- the `/rest/vtest/map/hazard/climate`, `/rest/vtest/map/exposure`, `/rest/vtest/map/impact/climate` POST endpoints will return sample job submission data for mapping different elements of risk (always for Haiti - change the country by editing the file `scripts/generate_sample_data.py` in the repository and deleting any existing outputs in the mounted volume).
+The GET endpoints will return sample completed job information, including a URL to access the generated image.
 - the `rest/vtest/geocoding/autocomplete` endpoint returns location suggestions for a user-entered string.

 Note: since this is a test endpoint, it will ignore all the parameters you pass to it.
 That is, it requires them to be set, but makes no difference to the returned values.